Schedule Your Diagnostic Consultation

 • Goals that are time-bound and tied to deadlines

-For example, anyone could say “I would love to run a marathon!”
-However, it would be more actionable if you said “I would love to run a marathon in 2017,” and then calculate “I have 18 months to work towards that.
+For example, anyone could say, “I would love to run a marathon!”
+However, it would be more actionable if you said, “I would love to run a marathon,” and then calculate, “I have 18 months to work towards that.
 What are the interim steps I need to get to?”

-The same goes with building out your sales funnel.
-All your goals must be specific, measurable, attainable, relevant to your business, and time-bound with a time deadline.
+The same goes for building out your sales funnel.
+All your goals must be specific, measurable, attainable, relevant to your business, and time-bound with a deadline.

 After you have defined your product/market fit and set your SMART goals, then—and only then—focus on building buyer personas.